 Apex has provided an array of environmental engineering services including:

-- Preparation of H&S plans
+- Preparation of health and safety (H&S) plans

 - Quality assurance project plans (QAPPs)

 - Remedial action design

 - Remediation system operation and maintenance (O&M)

 - Compliance and permitting